Quick Links

 Science:

-Our Geography topic in Year 6 this half term is called 'Is the World Fair?'.
-During this topic, we will examine:
+Our topic in Year 6 this half term is 'Black and British'.
+During this topic, we will begin to understand:

 Art: